iSevenDays/autoscout_coding_task/README.md

 ## Requirements

-Write an app to show fruits with the information such as weight, photo.
+Write an app to show fruits with information such as weight, photo.

 ## Installation